JustifiedTB/group-project-3/README.md

 OSU Bootcamp: Final Group Project

 # Project Overview:
-A terpene recommendation system that is designed to help users find a suitable terpene strain that fits their needs.
+A cannabis recommendation system that is designed to help users find the right profile of terpenes and cannabinoids to fit their needs.
-- Users can search for a specific type of terpene or write a description of what they are looking for.
+- Users can search for a specific type of terpene or write a description of what they are looking for: a strain or terpene they already enjoy, a particular aroma or flavor they like, an illness they are suffering, etc.
-- The system will provide a list of five terpenes that best match the user's needs.
+- The system will provide a list of five strains that best match the user's needs.
-- The results include: terpene's name, a description of the terpene, a compound score that assesses the description, and a list of effects with a score that ranges from 0 to 1 based on how powerful the effects are in each terpene.
+- The results include: strain's name, a description of the strain, a compound score that assesses the description's sentiment, and a list of effects with a score that ranges from 0 to 1 based on how powerful the effects are in each strain.

-# Data cleanup
+# Data Acquisition and Cleaning
+We worked with two datasets in this project.
+The first was a Github compilation of cannabis product testing results from three different lab sources.
+The second was a Kaggle dataset sourced from Leafly and contained cannabis strain data including user feedback scores showing the percentage applicability of the strain across various effects and illnesses that can be ameliorated.
+The goal was to join these two datasets and develop a neural network model to predict the effects or illnesses scores based on the strain's tested values.
+This model would then be integrated into a language model based on the strain descriptions to provide further context based on empirical test data.
+The further hope would be that these user effects could be predicted in new strains based on initial test findings.

 # VADER:
 - Vader was used to create a sentiment analysis based on the description column from the dataframe.